pointfreeco/episode-code-samples/0098-ergonomic-state-management-pt1/README.md

 ## [Point-Free](https://www.pointfree.co)

-> #### This directory contains code from Point-Free Episode: [Adaptive State Management: The Point](https://www.pointfree.co/episodes/ep98-ergonomic-state-management-part-1)
+> #### This directory contains code from Point-Free Episode: [Ergonomic State Management: Part 1](https://www.pointfree.co/episodes/ep98-ergonomic-state-management-part-1)
 >
-> Over many episodes we've now built out an architecture that not only solves the problems we set out to solve, but we've made it performant and adaptable.
-But before sharing it with everyone, let's polish it with a focus on ergonomics.
+> The Composable Architecture is robust and solves all of the problems we set out to solve (and more), but we haven't given enough attention to ergonomics.
+We will enhance one of its core units to be a little friendlier to use and extend, which will bring us one step closing to being ready for production.